Evidence (2012) Found Footage Film Review With Explanation

 What's It About?

-Four friends, led by Ryan, (Ryan McCoy) head out to camp and make a documentary.
+Evidence is about four friends, led by Ryan, (Ryan McCoy) head out to camp and make a documentary.
 Brett (Brett Rosenburg) has never camped before and the documentary will be about his experience.
-Ashley (Ashley Bracken) and Abi (Abilgail Richie) come along.
+Ashley (Ashley Bracken) and Abi (Abigail Richie) come along.

 Quick Film Info